Opulent Mobility

 -Our environment affects our health and well-being, both mental and physical.
 We know this.
 Advertisers have used this information for years to sell things to us.

--If we are fortunate enough to live through injuries, diseases (both common and uncommon) and the effects of aging, we will all need the help of assistive technology.
+-If we are fortunate enough to live through injuries, diseases, and the effects of aging, we will all have disabilities.
+It isn't an if, but a when, and for how long.

 Couldn't we all use a little help?